kriyaoswal/stuff/README.md

-This is just a simple ui for a food delivery app.
+This is a ui design for a food delivery app.